 |Dimensions (HxWxD)||1.2x15x10.2in (3×38.1×25.9cm)|

-At the end of the day, the Acer Aspire E 15 is hardly an epitome of a proper gaming laptop, but as an entry-level solution, it just might be worth the money.
+At the end of the day, the Acer Aspire E 15 is hardly a perfect example of a proper gaming laptop, but as an entry-level solution, it just might be worth the money.

-As previously mentioned, the CPU is quite powerful and can handle both single-core and multi-core tasks well with its many threads, the GPU will be a great fit for eSports and older games, the RAM is more than sufficient considering the rest of the internals, and the 256 GB SSD makes for a good balance of price, storage, and performance.
-On top of that, the battery life is quite good, as the laptop can easily take a whole day of casual use – one of the perks of power-efficient hardware.
+As mentioned, the CPU is quite powerful and can handle both single-core and multi-core tasks well with its many threads.
+The GPU will be a great fit for eSports and older games, the RAM is more than enough, considering the rest of the internals, and the 256 GB SSD makes for a good balance of price, storage, and performance.
+On top of that, the battery life is quite good, as the laptop can easily last a whole day of casual use – one of the perks of power-efficient hardware.

 Now, considering the state of the market in 2020, we’d say that there are better solutions for entry-level gaming available.
 For example, the HP Pavilion which we’ve included in our gaming laptop buying guide costs roughly as much as this Aspire E 15 model, all the while boasting a significantly better GPU (GTX 1050 Ti), DDR4 RAM, a slightly more powerful CPU, a better display, plus the build quality and design philosophy that make it feel like a higher-quality product.